r3nt0n/bopscrk/README.md

 - [ ] Improve **memory management**
     - [ ] Write wordlists into filesystem during execution and use it as cache (<a href="https://github.com/r3nt0n/bopscrk/issues">#12</a>)
 - [ ] Improve **performance**
-    - [ ] Refactor and improve threads and transforms logic
+    - [x] Improve parallelism logic
 - [ ] Extra features
     - [x] Implement **progress bar** to keep user informed of the execution state
     - [ ] Implement **session file** to keep track of the execution point and **be able to stop and resume sessions** (<a href="https://github.com/r3nt0n/bopscrk/issues">#12</a>)
     - [ ] Create **config options** for customized **case transforms** (e.g.: disable pair/odd transforms)
+    - [ ] Implement "pipable" output to allow integration with other tools (`-q` flag will just output final wordlist to sdout)

 See the [open issues](https://github.com/r3nt0n/bopscrk/issues) for a full list of proposed features (and known issues).